 When the wallpaper, shower curtain and border all have bright and compelling theme characters, the bathroom can look too busy.
 Instead, try a character-driven shower curtain next to a solid painted wall in a complementary color and maybe a theme border, or do the "over the top" wallpaper with a more subtle shower curtain.
 Theme toothbrushes, shampoo bottles, towels and fixtures can all add to the unified look, but make sure they come in matching or complementary colors, not just from the same mass merchandiser.

-Have Fun with the Paint
+Have Fun With Paint

 "A mural on the wall with your favorite characters is great if the bath is big enough," says Pelley, "or you can paint multi-stripes on the wall, horizontally or vertically."

-Encourage the Kids to Contribute
+Encourage Kids to Contribute

 "Let your child paint a couple of tiles with non-washable paint, then make them into a backsplash behind the sink," says Pelley.
 "It's great whenever you can incorporate children's own artwork into a space they're going to use a lot."